hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 I predict that Thorne and Blandford's revisionist notation will not catch on.
 The *D/Dt* notation for the material derivative is too entrenched, and for good reason (as the Lighthill passage indicates).
 Thorne and Blandford's "fluid derivative" could easily be denoted as the sum of *D/Dt* and the Lie derivative (or equivalently the commutator of the velocity and vorticity vectors).

-Won't you join me in the Campaign to Save Stokes' *D/Dt*?
+Won't you join me in the Campaign to Save Stokes' version of *D/Dt*?

 ;-)